snej/tails/README.md

 1. **Define a native word in C++ using the `NATIVE_WORD` macro.** It receives the stack pointer in `sp` and the interpreter program counter (from which it can read parameters) in `pc`.
 It must end with a call to the `NEXT()` macro.
 The word is declared as a `constexpr Word` object that can be referenced in later definitions.
 2. **Define an interpreted word at (native) compile time**, using the `INTERP_WORD` macro.
 This is very low level, not like regular Forth syntax but just a sequence of `Word` symbols defined by earlier uses of `NATIVE_WORD` and `INTERP_WORD`.
 A `RETURN` will be added at the end.
 In particular:
    * A literal value has to be written as `LITERAL` followed by the number/string
-   * A call to an interpreted word has to be written as `CALL` followed by the word
+   * A call to an interpreted word has to be written as `INTERP` followed by the word
    * Control flow has to be done using `BRANCH` or `ZBRANCH` followed by the offset
 3. **Compile a word at runtime**, using the `CompiledWord` subclass.
 It can be given a list of `Word` symbols, or it can parse a string.
 The string mode is by no means a full Forth REPL, just a C++ hack, but it supports `IF`, `ELSE` and `THEN` for control flow.